dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 }
 ```

-If you specified an localization mode object with child parameter "Mode" only, the default values of the other child parameters will used.
+If you specified an localization mode object with Mode Argument "Mode" only, the default values of the other mode arguments will used.

 ## Candidate Modes Introduction